kyalo-vibes/OOP/README.md

 These concepts work together to enable more robust, maintainable, and scalable code, allowing for better organization, reuse, and extension of code.

+### OOP 7 | Collections Framework, Vector Class, Enums in Java

+*   **Collections Framework**: A framework of interfaces implemented by different data structures to provide similar implementation for common methods for add, size and delete.
+*   **Vector Class**: A data structure that implements the List interface similar to ArrayList with functionality for thread-safe programs
+*   **Enums**: A data structure with a fixed number of objects for use cases such as calendar(Week, Month)

 ## Learning Resources

 * Kunal Kushwaha's YouTube course on OOP